ccabanero/template-express-graphql/README.md

 #### GraphQLObjectType

-* Each entity in data model is a GraphQLObjecType
+* Each entity in data model is declared as a GraphQLObjecType
 * All GraphQLObjectTypes require a __name__ property - a string.
 * All GraphQLObjectTypes reuqire a __fields__ property - an object.
   * The keys are the fields